 Jane Saffitz, PhD, Co-Chair

 Jane Saffitz is an Assistant Professor in the Department of Anthropology and Sociology at Denison University.
 She received her PhD and MA in Anthropology from the University of California, Davis; her MSW in International Social Welfare from Columbia University; and her BA in History from Washington University in St. Louis.
 Jane works on comparative epistemologies of healing and medicine; violence and medical humanitarianism; and bio/social movements and the future in Tanzania.
 Her current project concerns the multiple instantiations of albinism in Tanzania, as both a genetic condition and a category that exceeds biomedicine.
-Provisionally titled Lightness and Visibility: Violence, the Unseen, and Albinism Rights in Tanzania, it traces the collapse of practices ordinarily separated as violent or humanitarian, occult or illuminating, spiritual or scientific, and shows how work surrounding the category “albino” aims to reveal the nature of things.
+Her current manuscript, Lightness and Visibility: Violence, the Unseen, and Albinism Rights in Tanzania, traces the collapse of practices ordinarily separated as violent or humanitarian, occult or illuminating, spiritual or scientific, and shows how work surrounding the category “albino” aims to reveal the nature of things.
 A nascent subsequent project centers an emergent crisis of heroin addiction in Tanzania, where international efforts to solidify the meaning of “the addict” interface with “other” forms of knowing afflicted bodies.

 Raveena Mata, BS/BA, Communication Liason